elastic/ecs/rfcs/text/0023-match_only_text-data-type.md

 * Span queries are unsupported.
 If a span query is run, then shards, where the field is mapped as match_only_text, will be returned as failed in the search response, and those shard hits will be ignored.
 * Phrase and intervals queries run slower.

-For the logging use cases that make up the majority of ECS' adoption, disabling frequencies and positions should be acceptable for reducing index disk usage.
+For the logging use cases that make up the majority of ECS adoption, disabling frequencies and positions should be acceptable for reducing index disk usage.

 <!--
 Stage 2: Document new concerns or resolutions to previously listed concerns.
 It's not critical that all concerns have resolutions at this point, but it would be helpful if resolutions were taking shape for the most significant concerns.